schaufja/AngelscriptSonar/README.md

 # AngelscriptSonar
 Rudimentary Sonar for Sven Co-op.
 In Angelscript

+To install:
+Un-zip into /Sven Co-op/svencoop so that sonar.as ends up in /maps/scripts

+To add to map script, call Sonar::Init() in the MapStart() function as shown below:

+void MapStart()
+{
+  Sonar::Init()
+}

 To setup in Hammer:
 Have an entity to project the sonar (func_vehicle_custom for example) Create your trigger_script at the center of your sonar display